RSijelmass/CV/README.md

 - **SOLID** is another acronym that Makers is a massive fan of; and after learning that SOLID is not just a state materials can reside in, I fully appreciate why they are.
 - Makers, more than anything, has not only taught me to just write working code - more than that, they have taught me to nurture my skills carefully as any craftsman does that loves their skills and **sees their code as their own work of art**.
-- **Agile Working** is something that I haven't had the chance of experiencing before Makers, but now software development and agile are hand in hand
+- **Agile Working** is something that I haven't had the chance of experiencing before Makers, but now software development and agile are terms that sound almost synonymous.
+Building your projects up from MVP, having constant communication channels as stand-ups and retros, and not being scared to diverge the initial plan if it comes to it.

 - Languages used: Ruby, Rails, JavaScript, Node.js, Solidity, HTML / CSS
 - Testing Frameworks: Rspec, Jasmine, Mocha / Chai, Zombie, Truffle
-- Agile working

 #### MSc Geoscience: University College London (09/2015 - 09/2016)